PrefectHQ/prefect/docs/concepts/results.md

 When running your workflows, Prefect will keep the results of all tasks and flows in memory so they can be passed downstream.
 In some cases, it is desirable to override this behavior.
 For example, if you are returning a large amount of data from a task it can be costly to keep it memory for the entire duration of the flow run.

-Flows and tasks both include an option to drop the result from memory:
+Flows and tasks both include an option to drop the result from memory with `cache_result_in_memory`:

 ```python
 @flow(cache_result_in_memory=False)